Stopping by Woods on a Snowy Evening: Analysis

+The text of the poem reflects the thoughts of a lone wagon driver (the narrator), on the night of the winter solstice, "the darkest evening of the year", pausing at dusk in his travel to watch snow falling in the woods.
+It ends with him reminding himself that, despite the loveliness of the view, "I have promises to keep, / And miles to go before I sleep."

 Structure and style

 The poem is written in iambic tetrameter in the Rubaiyat stanza created by Edward FitzGerald, who adopted the style from Hakim Omar Khayyam, the 12th-century Persian poet and mathematician.
-Each verse (save the last) follows an AABA rhyming scheme, with the following verse's A line rhyming with that verse's B line, which is a chain rhyme (another example is the terza rima used in Dante's Inferno.)
+Each verse (save the last) follows an AABA rhyming scheme, with the following verse's A line rhyming with that verse's B line, which is a chain rhyme (another example is the terza rima used in Dante's Inferno).
 Overall, the rhyme scheme is AABA BBCB CCDC DDDD.

 The poem begins with a moment of quiet introspection, which is reflected in the soft sounds of w's and th's, as well as double ll's.
 In the second stanza, harder sounds — like k and qu — begin to break the whisper.
 As the narrator's thought is disrupted by the horse in the third stanza, a hard g is used.

-Comma story

-An oft-repeated story holds that Frost wrote the first line of the last stanza without an Oxford comma: "The woods are lovely, dark and deep" and an editor or typesetter added a comma: "The woods are lovely, dark, and deep".
-As can be seen (and as is pointed out by English literature teachers), the presence of the comma makes a significant change in the meaning of the line: "the woods are lovely because they are dark and deep" becomes "the woods are lovely, and dark, and deep."
-Frost is said to have ordered that it be removed.
-After his death, another editor (re)inserted it, in what critic Evan Lang Pandya calls a "gross besmirching of Frost's intention that has gone down as one of twentieth-century editing's foremost quibbles."

-Notable usage
+Usage

+In politics

-In the early morning of November 23, 1963, Sid Davis of Westinghouse Broadcasting reported the arrival of President John F. Kennedy's casket at the White House.
-Since Frost was one of the President's favorite poets, Davis concluded his report with a passage from this poem but was overcome with emotion as he signed off.
+In the early morning of November 23, 1963, Sid Davis of Westinghouse Broadcasting reported on the arrival of President John F. Kennedy's casket at the White House.
+Since Frost was one of the President's favorite poets, Davis concluded his report with a passage from this poem, being overcome with emotion as he signed off.

 At the funeral of former Canadian prime minister Pierre Trudeau, on October 3, 2000, his eldest son, Justin, rephrased the last stanza of this poem in his eulogy: "The woods are lovely, dark and deep.
 He has kept his promises and earned his sleep."

-Jawaharlal Nehru, the first Prime Minister of India, towards his later years, kept a book of Robert Frost close to him, even at his bedside table as he lay dying.
-One page of the book featured the poem "Stopping by Woods on a Snowy Evening", and the last four lines were underlined.
+Frost's poem, and specifically its last stanza, was featured prominently in U.S. President Joe Biden's 2008 autobiography Promises to Keep, the name of which is derived from the poem's third-from-last line.

+Adaptations

 The poem was set to music by Randall Thompson as part of Frostiana.

-The poem, and specifically its last stanza, was featured prominently in US President Joe Biden’s autobiography “Promises to Keep”, the name of which is derived from the third-to-last line of the poem.
+The American composer Eric Whitacre first set this poem to music in 2000; due to a legal dispute with the Frost estate over the use of the poem, he engaged his friend, poet Charles Silvestri, to write alternative lyrics.
+The result was Sleep, one of their most celebrated collaborations.
+In January 2019 the Frost poem entered the public domain, finally allowing Whitacre to perform the piece as it was originally composed.

+Modern media

+The poem inspired the song 'The Woods' by San Fermin, as seen in the lyrics and rhyme scheme.